 Together with VAP, we delivered our first photography programme in Kenya, aiming to build girls’ confidence and communication skills, and providing them with a base of strength to speak up about the issues affecting them.

-Learning about and accessing sexual health can be a challenge in Kenya, with only 45% of women in Kenya currently having access to contraception (WHO).
+Only 45% of women in Kenya currently have access to contraception (WHO).
 This is concerning when globally, young women (10- 24) are twice as likely to contract HIV than their male counterparts (AVERT, Global information on HIV and AIDS).
 It’s also most concerning for women who live in poorer parts of Kenya, such as the Kibera slum, where 1 in 3 women were found to have experienced sexual abuse.
-Equally, abortion in Kenya is currently illegal, leaving nearly 465,000 Kenyan women to resort to illegal procedures each year, according to KMA, and contributing to the 488 in every 100,000 Kenyan women who currently die in childbirth (WHO).

 In 2017, we teamed up with Vijana Amani Pamaja (VAP) who run the VAP Membro programme with girls aged 11-20 years-old to address issues related to sexual and reproductive health.
 The pioneering programme creates a platform where young women can discuss social issues, receive counselling, make informed choices; and gain empowerment on issues related to their sexuality.
 The programme’s themed tournaments, held throughout the year, also address issues, such as teenage pregnancies, sexual abuse and self-esteem.